 Plurality/majority systems.
-These are the winner-take-all systems that are usually used in the United States.
-They include the common plurality systems like the single-member district plurality vote and at large voting, and less common majority systems like the two-round runoff and the instant run-off.
+These are the winner-take-all systems that are widely used in the United States.
+They include the common plurality systems like single-winner and at-large districts, and less common majority systems like the two-round runoff or “jungle primary.”

 Proportional representation systems.
-These voting systems are used by most other advanced Western democracies and are designed to ensure that parties are represented proportionally in the legislature.
+These voting systems are used by most other advanced Western democracies and are designed to ensure that parties are represented proportionally (according to the share of the vote they win) in the legislature.
 They include party list systems, mixed-member proportional, and the single transferable vote.

-Semiproportional systems.
-Though relative rare worldwide, these systems have garnered some interest in the United State.
+Semi-proportional systems.
+These systems are used in some local elections in the United States.
 They tend to produce more proportional results than plurality/majority systems, but less proportional results than fully proportional systems.
 They include cumulative voting and limited voting.